mrismanaziz/Reforestation/README.md

-## Why do pumpkins sit on people’s porches?
+## Where was the Declaration of Independence signed?
 ##
-## They have no hands to knock on the door.
+## At the bottom!